kaleabteweld/EventScouts/readme.md

 `COHERE_API_KEY`: This variable holds the API key for integrating with the Cohere API, which provides natural language processing functionality.

-`CIPHERIV_SECRET_KEY`: This is a secret key used for encryption or decryption operations, used to encrypting shareable ID like shareable event link.
+`CIPHERIV_SECRET_KEY`: This is a secret key used for encrypting shareable ID like shareable event link.

 `SHAREABLE_LINK_BASE_URL`: This variable defines the base URL for generating shareable links, typically used for sharing events or content within the application.`